saliormoon/Cookbook/recipes/RunningInDockerContainer.md

 ##Solution

+ArangoDB is now available as an [official repository in the Docker Hub](https://hub.docker.com/_/arangodb/) (@see documentation there).
+Furthermore, it could be used from our own repository:

-Running ArangoDB is as simple as...
+Running ArangoDB - using the ArangoDB repository - is as simple as...

     docker run -p 8529:8529 arangodb/arangodb